 Teena Hoshor has worked in the medical field in several different positions in the past 35 years.
 She started out working as a CNA for some number of years and taking some nursing classes.
 I worked in a hospital for the first few years and then became interested in geriatrics and mental health.
 I did some on the job training in social work and helping patients applying for Medicaid.
 I worked closely with state ombudsmen and did nursing home admissions.
 I am honored to be asked to be on this board of directors and hope that my experiences along with the rest of the members will help in this great endeavor.

 Richard Janssen, Jr. has worked in the field of forestry and natural resources for over 25 years.
-He is currently the head of Natural Resources for the Confederated Salish and Kootenai Tribes.
-Rich has a Bachelors of Science in Forest Management from the Univeristy of Montana (Missoula) and Masters of Business Degree from Gonzaga University.
-He has two children: Jake, a 23-year old with autism, and Jenna, a 21-year old college junior at Salish Kootenai College.
+An enrolled member of the Confederated Salish and Kootenai Tribes he is currently the head of Natural Resources for the Confederated Salish and Kootenai Tribes.
+Rich has a Bachelors of Science in Forest Management from the University of Montana (Missoula) and Masters of Business Degree from Gonzaga University.
+He has two children: Jake, a 27-year old with severe autism who resides with his parents, and Jenna, a 25-year old teaches 3rd grade at Crow Agency with the Hardin School district.
 He continues to be a strong advocate for all people with developmental disabilities.

 Julie Janssen is a 4th grade teacher at K. William Harvey Elementary in Ronan, Montana.
 Julie has a Bachelors Degree in Business Management from the University of Montana (Missoula) and a Bachelors Degree in Elementary Education from Salish Kootenai College in Pablo, MT.
 Along with husband Rich and their children they reside in Ronan, Montana.
 She dedicates much of her time to finding exceptional opportunities in housing, employment, and quality of life for people with disabilities as they transition to adulthood.